This post is all about how to hang a hammock in a dorm room.

 I hung a hammock in my dorm my freshman year and it was the perfect spot to relax, read a book, and watch TV from.
 Plus, it was just a lot of fun!

-Dorms can be very strict about hanging anything from the walls or ceilings because it can cause damage.
 If you want to hang a hammock in your dorm room without causing any damage, here are 3 easy ways to do it.

 How To Hang A Hammock In A Dorm Room

 If you want to hang a hammock in your dorm room without causing damage, there are pretty much three ways to do this.
-You can either hang it under a lofted bed, hang it from the doorways, or hang it up with a stand.

-Hang A Hammock On A Lofted Bed
+1. Hang A Hammock Under Your Lofted Bed

-The easiest way to hang a hammock in your dorm room is to attach it underneath a lofted bed.
 If you’re able to loft your bed in your dorm room, you should be able to fit a hammock underneath.

 If you buy a nylon camping hammock, they often come with straps that allow you to attach them to trees or poles.
-You can use these straps to tie them to the ladder rungs or beams under your lofted bed.

 If your hammock doesn’t come with straps, you can buy heavy duty straps on Amazon.
 Just tie the straps tight around your bed frame, and hang the hammock on the top loops.

-Make sure you test this out carefully, as I have heard of people breaking their bed frames by hanging hammocks underneath.
 If your dorm bed frame is made of solid wood or metal, it should be able to support a hammock pretty easily.

 Set Up A Hammock Stand

-The safest way to hang a hammock in a dorm room is to use a hammock stand.
 If you use a stand, you won’t have to worry about causing any damage to your walls or your dorm bed frame.

 The only drawback to using a hammock stand is that it takes up a lot of space.
 Dorm rooms are already pretty cramped for space, so your roommate may not appreciate you taking up half the room with a hammock stand.